coralogix/workshops/docs/otel/monolith-workshop/node.md

 This example is for basic study only and is not documentation.
 Full documentation: [https://coralogix.com/docs/](https://coralogix.com/docs/)
 Requirements:
-- Coralogix Acccount
+- Coralogix acccount
-- Cloud Linux host (Debian preferred but RPM flavors will work)
+- Cloud Linux host (Debian is preferred- workshop instructions are for Debian Linux but if RPM is preferred instructions can be modified)
-- Updated versions and sufficient permissions for installing software
+- Updated versions and sufficient permissions for installing open source software
-- Updated verson of `node` and `npm` installed [https://nodejs.org/](https://nodejs.org/)
+- Current verson of `node` and `npm` installed [https://nodejs.org/](https://nodejs.org/)
+- Ensure that the Node version is current (20 or higher).
+See [https://deb.nodesource.com/](https://deb.nodesource.com/) for Ubuntu installation instructions
 - Proper IDE i.e. Visual Studio Code
-- Ensure that the Node version is current (20 or higher).
-See [https://deb.nodesource.com/](https://deb.nodesource.com/) for Ubuntu installation instructions.

 ### Step 1 - Setup
 Clone repo: